wenbinli/lstm/README.md

   An initial Theano implementation of the *sequence-to-sequence* LSTM, based on the torch code https://github.com/wojzaremba/lstm with the same test on PTB dataset.
 * Reber Grammar test

-  A sample code of mini-batch implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php for Reber Grammar
-(The speedup part is mainly referred to the Theano lstm tutorial code for sentiment analysis (sequence-to-label) http://deeplearning.net/tutorial/code/lstm.py)
+  A sample code of mini-batch implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php.
+The speedup part is mainly referred to the Theano lstm tutorial code for sentiment analysis (sequence-to-label) http://deeplearning.net/tutorial/code/lstm.py

 ## Dependencies